Skip to content

 CLI usage

 Fourier v1 does not ship a standalone fourierc binary.
-Until one lands, compile from the command line by invoking the package directly.
+Compile from the command line by invoking the package directly.

 One-liner: stdin → stdout